OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

 ---

+# How to diagnose a .net process running inside kubernetes/docker
 Let's say we have deployed our .net application into a container that runs in Kubernetes (or a docker container) and somehow our users report some sort of slowness in that application.
 How do we find out the problem?
 Let's find out, step by step!
 <!--more-->

-**Login to a terminal in your container:** If you use Kubernetes, make sure you have your kube .config is ready and deployed in ~/.kube/config.
+* **Login to a terminal in your container:** If you use Kubernetes, make sure you have your kube .config is ready and deployed in ~/.kube/config.
 If you do use WSL with docker desktop, the /.kube/config file is shared within windows and WSL.

-List the pods with the below command
+List the pods with the below command:

 ```bash